Explore the Agenda

 Prefabrication Manager, The Weitz Company, LLC

-Director of Engineering & VDC, EPI Power
+VP of Procurement & Estimation, EPI Power

 • Reflecting on core lessons taken from the 2024 Advancing Electrical Prefabrication Summit that shaped their roadmap and enabled the team to begin building their prefab program from the ground up